Shooting gun up. What are the pros and cons?

 If it’s a high bird, remember to wait until it’s hittable, then mount, cover the clay, swing through or ahead of the target, and fire.

-But, and this is where it’s crucial to see how the bird is presented, I have known layouts where the bird comes out of the trap like a rocket.
+But, and this is where it’s crucial to see how the bird is presented, there are layouts where the bird comes out of the trap like a rocket.
 If it’s really quick, mount the gun before you call for the bird and try to break the target when it’s still under power going up and away from you.

 Definitely a gun-down shot as more often than not you’ve got all the time in the world.
 For your ready stance remember to keep the muzzles pointing towards the known pick up point – usually just as the bird appears in view above or from behind trees or hedges.
 Try to kill the target when it’s at its apex – not when it’s dropping and likely to be affected by the wind.